asg1997/asg1997/README.md

 </p>

-4️⃣ I have 4 years of experience in commercial mobile application development <br>(1 year iOS + 3 years Flutter).
+4️⃣ I have 4 years of experience in commercial mobile application development <br>(1 year iOS + 3 years Flutter). <br>
 🧗 I've done 20+ projects on Flutter.

 I was a Swift developer in the past.